 Academic events

-Hosting the Traditions of UM-Flint
+Hosting the Traditions of University of Michigan-Flint

 Academic Convocation